compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration.md

 To prepare for this activity you should:

 - Complete the terms and conditions (link coming soon) for data access.
 Ian Lundberg will send you the data files.
 Contact him with questions.
-- Participants will receive the data exactly as you do.
-Direct them to complete the terms and conditions one day in advance of the activity.
-- Familiarize yourself with the files.
+- Participants will receive the data from us exactly as you do.
+Familiarize yourself with the files.
 They include components to support participants who may be falling behind, including a pre-prepared data file.
 - Watch the video in which Matt introduces the activity (see the [curriculum](https://compsocialscience.github.io/summer-institute/curriculum) page)
 - Optional: Learn more about the Fragile Families Challenge from the [published paper](https://doi.org/10.1073/pnas.1915006117) or from the [project website](http://www.fragilefamilieschallenge.org/).
 - Optional: Watch videos from the [Fragile Families Challenge Scientific Workshop](https://www.youtube.com/channel/UCjluzrRT8fqXCx3qHjQAb5A)